 Can I put two lights on one ballast?

-The short answer: No. The long answer: No and here’s why it’s not a good idea.
 While technically possible it requires a real understanding of electricity and mechanics.
-We encourage you not to go down that path.
+I encourage you not to go down that path.
 It can be dangerous and put your equipment at risk.

 Which type of HID bulb should I get?